Online marketers often manage dozens to hundreds of accounts the same time. So how to do they do?

 Online sharing is overall better than offline sharing – but there is only one 100% secure way to share accounts without throwing up red flags on account platforms.

-Multibrowser allows you to share your session with any other Multibrowser user.
+Hidemium allows you to share your session with any other Hidemium user.
 By sharing your session, you avoid every problem with online and offline sharing!

 - It isn’t necessary to share password.
 Alternatively, a cookie file what is transferred to the other user consist of an active session ID.
 Clients will be requested the cookie file when they visit a website.
 Web will see the active session ID, and log them into the corresponding account automatically.
 The other clients do not need the password to log in.
 Also, they have no way of changing the password once logged in.